efricklab/c_2.2/README.md

 2. Right-click the folder (or click “New File”) and name the file: `hello_world.c`

-3. Enter the following code:
+3. Verify the following code:

    ```c
    #include <stdio.h>